Volume Two

 Her dissatisfied expression hadn't gone away.

-"Like how Siren relied on me, I trust their power and will be relying on them.
-Although it won't be my direct power… I believe that knowing them can also be considered a kind of strength.
-Is it that you are unable to believe in those that I do?"
+"Just as the Siren relied on me, I trust their power and will be relying on them.
+Even if it won't be my direct power… I believe knowing them can also be considered a kind of strength.
+Or do you not trust those whom I trust?"

 "Eh?
 Ah, no!
 Of course not!"

-As Helly said that, she couldn't see how to get rid of her dissatisfaction.
+Even as Helly said that, Ilya couldn't see a way to dispel her dissatisfaction.

 What was she dissatisfied about?
-Thinking about that, Helly looked away from Ilya's gaze with red cheeks.
+Catching Ilya pondering that, Helly looked away with red cheeks.

 "… Umm, when I heard that Ilya-sama would be accompanying me, I was so happy…"